 2. Use a Free Long-Term Private Number

 For a more permanent calling solution, I recommend Google Voice.
-You get unlimited calling within the U.S. for free as well as voicemail, call screening and do not disturb, among other features.
-To receive a call or text, you'll need a smartphone or computer with Internet access and the Google Voice app (free for iOS and Android).
-Or, you can choose to forward all of your Google Voice calls and texts to an existing number.
-Outbound calls made with the Google Voice app will show your Google Voice number, instead of your real number.
+You get unlimited calling within the U.S. for free, as well as voicemail, call screening, and do not disturb, among other features.
+You'll need a smartphone or computer with Internet access and the Google Voice app (free for iOS and Android) to receive a call or text.
+You can also forward all your Google Voice calls and texts to an existing number.
+Outbound calls made with the Google Voice app will show your Google Voice number instead of your actual number.

 3. Block Your Outbound Caller ID